schmonz/nbvm/PKGVM.md

 ### 9. Rebuild with a single compiler

-When `pkgbuild listcompilers` outputs two or more lines, some packages could not be built with the system compiler.
+When `nbpkg listcompilers` outputs two or more lines, some packages could not be built with the system compiler.
 That's good: it means most packages have been exercised against the system compiler _and_ pkgsrc automatically handled the other cases as well.

 Now let's exercise all packages against the _newest_ compiler currently in use.